ardinusawan/ardinusawan.github.io/content/posts/website-in-pi/index.md

 Cloudflare is very powerfull DNS provider, here my A and CNAME record
   - ![A](images/A_record.png)
   - ![CNAME](images/CNAME_record.png)
       As you can see, for A record it just goes to IPv4 address (Vultr Classic VM).
-For CNAME, it goes to [cloudflared tunnel](https://github.com/cloudflare/cloudflared)
+For CNAME, it goes to [cloudflared tunnel](https://github.com/cloudflare/cloudflared).
+This tunnel will expose port 80 of my pi to outside world.

 Will keep my Vultr instance for a while until it stable (no complain from customer 😂)